material-motion/material-motion/specifications/runtime.md

     var remoteExecutionWillStart = function(name)
     var remoteExecutionDidEnd = function(name)

-When an Actor calls these methods, the provided name should be scoped to that Actor instance, not globally to the Motion Runtime.

 For example, an Actor might have a gesture handler that looks like this:

     function handleGesture(gesture) {